-Would some entomologist state if he knows of any reference to the fact that the larvæ of the Large Cabbage White seek to arrange themselves in pairs-male and female-when they pupate?
+WOULD some entomologist state if he knows of any reference to the fact that the larvæ of the Large Cabbage White seek to arrange themselves in pairs-male and female-when they pupate?

-Can the sexes be distinguished externally in the larval and in the pupal stages?

-E. W. Read. and in the pupal stages?
+Can the sexes be distinguished externally in the larval d in the pupal stages?
+E. W. READ. and in the pupal stages?
 Sutherland Technical School, Golspie.